What is a programming language?

 Scratch is mainly designed to help your child learn the basics of programming through building games.
 With a good understanding of programming principles Scratch can allow programmers to build extremely realistic games using advanced and accurate physics simulations.

-To get started using Scratch head to http://scratch.mit.edu.
-You can sign up for an account and access your projects from anywhere and the best thing is it’s completely free.
+Get started using Scratch: you can sign up for an account and access your projects from anywhere and the best thing is it’s completely free.
 The forums are full of helpful hobbyists and educators who will be willing to help you debug your programs.

 KS2 programming languages: Python